srr-sicteam/moodle-mod_groupselect/README.md

 * https://github.com/skodak/moodle-mod_groupselect (original <= 2.1 versions) by Petr Skoda

 NOTABLE UPDATES:
+* 2015.03.25: Fixed: password was asked when joining group without password (if upgraded from older versions), sql queries should now work with oracle
 * 2014.12.17: Migrated to new logging system
 * 2014.12.15: Small fixes
 * 2014.12.01: Fixed upgrade.php, project renamed as groupselect